gabriel-ob-viana/gabriel-ob-viana/README.md

 👋 Hello!
 -----

 I'm Gabriel Viana, graduated in Business Administration and I was trained professionaly by engineers.
-I'm from Brazil.
+I from Brazil.

 - 🔭 I have worked in a variety of businesses: retail, financial services, machinery industry, pharmaceutical industry.
 - ❤️ I love to work at Data and Software Engineering.